 Read a copy of the briefing by clicking here.

-This year's Longford Lecture, held in association with PRT will be delivered on Thursday 27 November at Church House, Westminster.
-Nils Öberg, Head of Sweden’s prison and probation service will be speaking about how Sweden is closing prisons and reducing the prison population.
+This year's Longford Lecture, was held in association with PRT on Thursday 27 November at Church House, Westminster.
+Nils Öberg, Head of Sweden’s prison and probation service spoke about how Sweden is closing prisons and reducing the prison population.

 Since 2004, Swedish prisoner numbers have fallen from 5,722 to 4,500 out of a population of 9.5 million, and last year four of the country’s 56 prisons were closed and parts of other jails mothballed.
 In contrast, the prison population in England and Wales is now 84,691 out of a population of 57 million.

-Read his interview with PRT Trustee Erwin James in the Guardian by clicking here.
+Read the speech Read his interview with PRT Trustee Erwin James in the Guardian by clicking the 'read more' link below